About School Choice

 Charter School

-Charter Schools are tuition-free b&m public schools operated by an independent governing body.
+Charter Schools are tuition-free public schools operated by an independent governing body.
 These schools can be started by parents, teachers, community leaders, for-profit companies or non-profit organizations.
 The independent party wishing to start a school must sign a “charter” or contract with a school district to establish a charter school.

-Virtual Public School
+Online Public School

-Public virtual schools may contract with private vendors to receive curriculum and management services, but they are governed by public entities such as public school districts, charter school boards or state education agencies.
+Online public schools may contract with private vendors to receive curriculum and management services, but they are governed by public entities such as public school districts, charter school boards or state education agencies.

 Magnet School